Deepthashash/Linked-list/README.md

 # Linked-list
+1. sum_malloc.c to find the sum of a array using malloc.

-This is full code for single linked list
+2. linked_list.c is full single linked list full code.